gkhayes/mlrose/README.md

 * Hayes, G. (2019). ***mlrose: Machine Learning, Randomized Optimization and SEarch package for Python***. https://github.com/gkhayes/mlrose.
 Accessed: *day month year*.

 You can cite this fork in a similar way, but please be sure to reference the original work.
+Thanks to David S. Park for the MIMIC enhancements (from https://github.com/parkds/mlrose).

 BibTeX entry: